Contact Details

 ‘Learning a foreign language is a liberation from insularity and provides an opening to other cultures.
 A high-quality languages education should foster pupils’ curiosity and deepen their understanding of the world’.
 The National Curriculum, 2014

 In addition, it is essential that children are made aware of cultural differences through learning about another country and its language and practices.
 Languages teaching must prepare children to be a global citizen now and in their future roles within a global community.
-Children will be given the opportunity to learn French through songs, stories and books – the golden thread that runs throughout our curriculum.
+Children will be given the opportunity to learn French through songs (e.g. Le facteur n'est pas passé for days of the week), stories and books – the golden thread that runs throughout our curriculum.

 It is pertinent that schools provide a balanced and broadly-based curriculum which promotes the spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities and responsibilities and experiences for later life; languages teaching is central to this.
 As stated in a paper on Modern Foreign Languages by The Association of School and Collage Leaders (ASCL), ‘Learning a new language and culture helps stimulate a child’s curiosity and makes them open-minded and tolerant of diversity.’